 What is the Acceptance Rate at Oxford University?

-The acceptance rate at the University of Oxford is 17% overall and just 3.9% for Indian Students
+The acceptance rate at the University of Oxford is around 17% overall, but only about 3.9% for Indian students.

 To get into Oxford from India, you will first need to apply to the program of your choice at Oxford University and self-report the standardised tests on UCAS (Universities and Colleges Admissions Service).